leitstand/leitstand-inventory/leitstand-inventory-model/README.md

 - **Configurations**, the element configurations including the history per configuration.
 The inventory maintains a configuration lifecycle state to differentiate between the currently active configuration, a candidate configuration and superseded configurations.
 - **Images**, the installed software images.
 - **Environment Variables**, a set of environments, each with a unique name and a JSON object, to feed templates to generate configurations.
-- **Metrics**, the metrics sampled from the element.
-The time series data is stored in a specialized time series database (TSDB), but the inventory is aware of which time series shall be streamed to this TSDB.
 - **DNS**, the DNS records of an element.
 - **Hardware Modules**, a list of hardware modules intended for asset accounting and spare part management.